 MG is an ultra-rare autoimmune syndrome characterized by complement activation leading to the failure of neuromuscular transmission.
-Preliminary data from a Phase II trial evaluating the safety and efficacy of eculizumab in patients with severe, refractory MG demonstrated an encouraging disease improvement signal and was presented at the Myasthenia Gravis Foundation Annual Meeting in September 2011.
-We continue to work with investigators to design the next clinical trial to evaluate eculizumab as a treatment for patients with severe and refractory MG.
-We have completed our discussions with regulators and plan to initiate what we expect to be a single pivotal MG registration trial in late 2013.
+Data from a Phase II trial evaluating the safety and efficacy of eculizumab in patients with refractory generalized MG demonstrated an encouraging disease improvement signal.
+We have completed collaborations with investigators on the design of a Phase III trial to evaluate eculizumab as a treatment for patients with refractory generalized MG, and this trial commenced patient screening in the second quarter of 2014.